 Understand Your Fuel

 The faster you run, the more carbohydrates you burn

-Far too many marathoner sell themselves short believing that their best days are behind them, are too old or just not talented enough to achieve their racing goals.
+Far too many marathoner sell themselves short.
+They believe their best days are behind them, are too old or just not talented enough to achieve their racing goals.

-A common mistake runners make is not a lack of initiative or drive but a lack of training long enough at the proper speeds.
+A common mistake runners make is not a lack of initiative or drive.
+What I see is a lack of training long enough at the proper speeds.

 A mental shift in how you conduct your training is all that is needed.

-Running for longer periods of time at speeds closer to or faster then you want to hold in your marathon will help you to burn fat more relative to the speeds you want to compete at.
+Running for longer periods of time will help you to burn fat more relative to the speeds you want to compete at.